ACM-Fellow 2001 (1st ever in France)

 There is a very large literature on MDBSs.
 E.g., Google just displayed the estimate of 237K entries for my “multidatabase” keyword.
 If interested & French understanding, start perhaps with my MDBS classes.

 Finally, today, the utility of multidatabase systems is obvious.
 It wasn’t so, by far, when we started to talk about the idea.
 The dominant trend was that of a single (integrated) DB.
 Possibly very large whenever needed.
 This was actually the motivation for the name of the well-known VLDB conference series.
 Also, there was a paper by Tom Steel, I believe, conjecturing the construction of a DBMS managing worldwide data as a (single) DB in a couple of years.
 Besides, we had heat discussions at DB conferences.
 To illustrate how dominant the single DB idea was, to aim at by DBMS designers, let me recall one anecdote.
 I was on a plane to Cannes with one of the DB arena friends now, to attend VLDB-81 there.
 He was already and still is, among top researches in our field.
-When I asked for opinion about the idea, his response was straight: “while should we bother about managing multiple DBs if we can manage only one”.
-That was the end of the discussion.
-For the flight and until today.
+When I asked for opinion about the idea, his response was straight: “Why should we bother about managing multiple DBs if we can manage only one”.
+That was the end of the discussion, for the flight and until today.

 6. Other Research